-A second chance at life is provided by bone marrow transplants, which are a shining example of medical progress for those suffering from certain incurable illnesses.
+A second chance at life is provided by bone marrow transplant, which are a shining example of medical progress for those suffering from certain incurable illnesses.
 The main goal of a bone marrow transplant is to replace sick or damaged marrow with healthy blood-forming stem cells.
 For patients with diseases including leukemia, lymphoma, and aplastic anemia, this surgery is a lifesaver.
+The average cost for bone marrow transplant in India is ranges between 17,000 USD to 30,000 USD.

 Bone marrow transplants have become more and more successful despite being a complicated process, giving countless people a fresh lease on life.
 But the road is not without difficulties; it calls for careful matching, thorough pre-transplant preparation, and post-transplant care.
 The potential applications of bone marrow transplants are expanding as research advances, highlighting the transformative power of medical innovation in the face of hardship.